ghislainv/forestatrisk/README.md

-# deforestprob Python module
+# forestatrisk Python package

-## Estimating the spatial probability of deforestation in tropical countries
+## Estimating the risk of deforestation in tropical countries

-`deforestprob` is a Python module for estimating the spatial probability of deforestation in the tropics depending on various spatial environmental variables.
+`forestatrisk` is a Python package for estimating the spatial probability of deforestation in the tropics depending on various spatial environmental variables.